ChainAgnostic/namespaces/ccd/caip2.md

 }
 ```

-Truncating the value of the `genesisBlock` attribute to the first 32 bytes gives `4221332d34e1694168c2a0c0b3fd0f27`
+Truncating the value of the `genesisBlock` attribute to the first 32 characters gives `4221332d34e1694168c2a0c0b3fd0f27`

 <!-- Many blockchain systems allow for transactions, asset-states, etc. to be
 validated against the chain they are targeting or depending to to avoid replay